nus-cs2103-AY2021S1/ip/docs/README.md

 `todo read book`

-Expected outcome:

-`Got it!...`

 ### Adds *deadline* tasks: `deadline`

 Save a deadline tasks into the list.

 Format: `deadline DESCRIPTION /by DATE/MONTH/YEAR`

+Example of usage:

+`deadline CS2103T User guide /by 21/07/2020`

 ### Adds *event* tasks: `event`

 Save an event tasks into the list.

-Format: `event DESCRIPTION /at DATE/MONTH/YEAR`
+Format: `event DESCRIPTION /at DATE/MONTH/YEAR HOUR:MINUTES`

+Example of usage:

+`event Google interview /at 15/06/2020 12:00`

 ### Delete a tasks: `delete`